AI

 eventually found a phone number hidden away.
 I rang and a disembodied

-voice told me my number wasn't linked to any Octopus account
+voice told me my phone number wasn't linked to any Octopus account

 and gave me various options.
 I took the most sensible series